 Towards the end of your study abroad term you may feel a little nervous, or perhaps anxious, at the thought of leaving your new home and returning to your old.
 If you asked around, you’d find that a lot of study abroad participants share your apprehension.
 It is not uncommon to wonder what re-entering your home culture will be like after having spent time in a new – and different – culture.
 To make things a little bit easier, we will come together for a Farewell Event (it includes amazing Italian food, of course!) and talk through some of the things to expect as you return, positive things to focus on as you leave your host country, and essential tools for how best to share your important experience with people back home.

 During the January in Florence program, you’ll enjoy a furnished, centrally located apartment, shared with other CISabroad students.
-The student apartments house between four and six students, and have multiple bathrooms and bedrooms (some shared), and a living/dining space.
+The student apartments house between four and eight students, and have multiple bathrooms and bedrooms (some shared), and a living/dining space.